AlbertoRodrigues/fit_probability_distributions/README.md

 ![teoricnormal](https://github.com/AlbertoRodrigues/fit_probability_distributions/blob/main/images/normalteorica.png)

-We can adjust the normal distribution to see if it is a reasonable choice:
+We can fit the normal distribution to see if it is a reasonable choice:

 ![fitnormal](https://github.com/AlbertoRodrigues/fit_probability_distributions/blob/main/images/normalajuste1.jpeg)